 DOG OWNERS PLEASE NOTE that dogs are not allowed in the Centre including the Old Rose Garden arena or in the main seating area at the Meadow flying displays as the birds come amongst the audience.
 However, for displays on the Meadow, there is a designated seating area a short distance away, from which dogs and their owners can watch and from where you still get a good view.
 Assistance dog owners please speak to our stewards who will be pleased to help you.
 Thank you for your cooperation.

 Everyone (including dogs) is welcome at the wild heron feed, which takes place all year on the Cannon Bank and where you can find out about the nearby centuries-old heronry on the estate and how this daily spectacle came about.
-This is at 4pm 20th March to 31st October, then at 3pm through the winter.
+This is at 4pm 24th March to 31st October and at 3pm through the winter.